intel/llvm/sycl/doc/design/ThinLTO.md

 fully linked module to accurately compute metadata, see the above explanation of SYCL requirement 2).
-We could get around storing the module by computing the metadata inside the LTO framework and storing it for late use by the SYCL bundling code, but doing this would require SYCL-only customizations including even more new function arguments and modifications of the `OffloadFile` class.
+We could get around storing the module by computing the metadata inside the LTO framework and storing it for late use by the SYCL bundling code, but doing this would require even more SYCL-only customizations including even more new function arguments and modifications of the `OffloadFile` class.
-It's also complicated because the LTO framework is multithreaded, and not all LLVM data structures are thread safe.
+There are also compliations because the LTO framework is multithreaded, and not all LLVM data structures are thread safe.

 The proposed long-term SYCL ThinLTO flow is as follows: